MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/configure-your-app-to-receive-dev-center-notifications.md

 ## Notify Dev Center of your app launch

-If you select the **Track app launch rate** option for a Dev Center push notification, call the [ParseArgumentsAndTrackAppLaunch](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicesengagementmanager.parseargumentsandtrackapplaunch.aspx) method from the appropriate entry point in your app to notify Dev Center that your app was launched in response to a push notification.
+If you select the **Track app launch rate** option for your targeted push notification in Dev Center, call the [ParseArgumentsAndTrackAppLaunch](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicesengagementmanager.parseargumentsandtrackapplaunch.aspx) method from the appropriate entry point in your app to notify Dev Center that your app was launched in response to a push notification.

 This method also returns the original launch arguments for your app.
-After you choose to track the app launch rate for a Dev Center push notification, an opaque tracking ID is added to the launch arguments to help track the app launch in Dev Center.
+When you choose to track the app launch rate for your push notification, an opaque tracking ID is added to the launch arguments to help track the app launch in Dev Center.
 You must pass the launch arguments for your app to the [ParseArgumentsAndTrackAppLaunch](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicesengagementmanager.parseargumentsandtrackapplaunch.aspx) method, and this method sends the tracking ID to Dev Center, removes the tracking ID from the launch arguments, and returns the original launch arguments to your code.

-The way you call this method depends on the activation type of the targeted push notification:
+The way you call this method depends on the activation type of the push notification:

 * If the push notification has a foreground activation type, call this method from the [OnActivated](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.application.onactivated.aspx) method override in your app and pass the arguments that are available in the [ToastNotificationActivatedEventArgs](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.activation.toastnotificationactivatedeventargs.aspx) object that is passed to this method.
 The following code example assumes that your code file has **using** statements for the **Microsoft.Services.Store.Engagement** and  **Windows.ApplicationModel.Activation** namespaces.